AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-for-linux/setting-up-on-a-router/keenetic.md

 1. Click *Open*.

 1. When the terminal window opens, log in with the `root` username and the root user’s password.
-The default root username is `root` and the default password is `Keenetic`.
+The default root username is `root` and the default password is `keenetic`.

 Once logged in, you can use various commands to interact with your router’s Linux-based operating system.